primecoin/mappa/README.md

-# Zappa Explorer
+# Mappa

-Zappa Explorer is a minimalist explorer for Primecoin.
+A minimalist explorer for Primecoin.

 ### Configurations